stefanos1290/Navigation-Crash/react native/navigation flow/README.md

         - `screenB1` leads to `screenC1`
         - `screenB2` leads to `screenC2`
     - `screenB3` does not execute any requests and leads to `screenC2` via the next button
+    - `noScreenB` is a scenario, where no screen is shown.
+That means it navigates directly from `screenA` to `screenC2`

 4. Screen C
     - Both `screenCx` should be visible for 3 seconds minimum